keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ###  C2- Workplace closing

 - When non-essential workplaces are meant to be closed but many people are still going to work regardless, we report the official government policy.
 In these cases we make a note that people may not be complying with the policy.
-- If workplaces can reopen under sanitation and social distancing requirements – e.g. up to 30% of capacity, and only outdoor seats – this is a 1 (recommend closing).
+- If workplaces can reopen under sanitation and social distancing requirements – e.g. up to 30% of capacity or operating at reduced capacity, and/or use only outdoor seats – this is a 1 (recommend closing).
 Restrictions are still in place, and the 1 (recommend) captures the extent of these.
 - Voluntary closures are not the same thing as closures mandated by government policy.
 If a workplace voluntarily closes their business or makes their staff work from home – even if that employer is the government – this does not count under C2.
 - If a government publishes a list of essential business, we almost always defer to this list.
 Where the official list of 'essential activities' is very long, particularly expansive or contains unusual inclusions, to the point the policy could be reasonably interpreted as a 2, it is up to the coder’s best judgement on a case-by-case basis, and this is recorded in detail in the note.
 We try to be mindful of cases where governments may declare every business ‘essential’ or use other terminology that is inconsistent with general practice.
 In the absence of a list we code based on the below list of essential businesses.
 - Businesses usually considered to be essential are: Healthcare, groceries, take-out food, hardware stores, plumbers/electricians, legal services, education preparations (teachers planning courses), limited business operations support (tiny staff capacity to ensure remote working can continue).